Sitting Judge of the Supreme Court of India

 Assumed Office24th May, 2019

-Justice Surya Kant studied law at the Maharashi Dayanand University in Rohtak.
-He began practicing in the Punjab and Haryana High Court in 1985.
-He served as Advocate General of Haryana and was designated as Senior Advocate in 2001.
+Justice Surya Kant studied law at the Maharshi Dayanand University in Rohtak.
+He began practising in the Punjab and Haryana High Court in 1985 and served as the Advocate General of Haryana.
+He was then designated as a Senior Advocate in 2001.

 In 2019, the Collegium elevated Kant J to the Supreme Court.
 In elevating him, the Collegium emphasised it was placing due weight on having adequate representation from all High Courts in the Supreme Court.

-Kant J authored the unanimous judgment on behalf of Mishra J and himself in Jitendra Singh v Ministry of Environment and Ors He noted that ponds were public utilities meant for common use.
-He held that schemes which extinguish local water bodies, even with alternatives, violate Article 21 of the Constitution.
+Kant J authored the unanimous judgment on behalf of Mishra J and himself in Jitendra Singh v Ministry of Environment and Ors.
+He noted that ponds were public utilities meant for common use.
+He held that schemes that extinguish local water bodies, even with alternatives, violate Article 21 of the Constitution.

 Central Bureau of Investigation v Sakru Mahagu Binjewar and Ors involved a conviction for Murder, Criminal Conspiracy, Rioting and intimidation and insult under Scheduled Castes and the Scheduled Tribes (Prevention of Atrocities) Act, 1989.
-Kant J authored the opinion of the three judge Bench on the proportionality of a 25-year prison sentence.
+Kant J authored the opinion of the three-judge Bench on the proportionality of a 25-year prison sentence.
 He held that Section 57 of the IPC does not in any way limit the punishment of imprisonment for life to a term of 20 years.
-Therefore, he upheld the commutation of a death penalty to 25-years ‘actual imprisonment’.
+Therefore, he upheld the commutation of the death penalty to 25-years ‘actual imprisonment.’